damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 ## Conclusion

+> _It's easy to confuse Continuous Delivery and Continuous Deployment, and even get them backwards.
+Continuous Delivery is about "delivering to the user", so obviously that means fully automated deployment to production.
+And "doesn't deploying to staging count as continuous deployment?"
+But these terms were defined a few years back, and it's best to stick with them.
+However, for this and other reasons, most people just use the shortcut "CD" to mean the whole thing.
+The difference between the two is mostly cultural rather than tooling anyway.
+E.g., most CD tools support fully automated and manually triggered deployment flows.
+It's up to you and your company how you use them._ - Says [Mark Pundsack], our Head of Product at GitLab.
+{: .justify}

 Our development team works hard to offer the best solution on modern software development tools and techniques.
 We ship a new version once a month, every 22nd, with more features and improvements, for making development faster and better.

 GitLab is unique: we go [from idea to production][direction] using one single interface that integrates all the tools we need!

 Follow [@GitLab] on Twitter and stay tuned for updates!

 <!-- identifiers -->